 New tools for new challenges

 The expectations for new vehicle sound, either technical or emotional, carry new challenges for the acoustic development teams.
 Designing new vehicle sound doesn’t only require good technical knowledge, but it also entails expertise from the music world and composition skills.
 Siemens Digital Industries Software has recently extended the Simcenter™ software portfolio with active sound design solutions engaging music with technical expertise.
-This correspondent tool chain integrated in a new Simcenter Testlab™ software module has been developed for acoustic engineers that need to translate driveline condition into artificial sound.
+This correspondent tool chain empowers acoustic engineers to translate driveline condition into artificial sound.
 The artificial sound can be either order or non-order based.
-The system has a direct link to the vehicle dynamics as it reads the information from the CAN bus, and by applying complex algorithms sound is generated based on wave tables, frequency modulation, granular synthesis, etc.
+The system has a direct link to the vehicle dynamics as it reads the information from the CAN bus.
+Applying complex algorithms, it generates sound based on wave tables, frequency modulation, granular synthesis, etc.

 This off-the-shelf solution by Siemens Digital Industries Software provides great development flexibility.
 The acoustic teams need only to create a connection to the CAN bus and vehicle and connect it with dedicated hardware and software.
-This setup can be used in various environments – in a laboratory, on a simulator or directly in the vehicle.
+You can use this setup in various environments – in a laboratory, on a simulator or directly in the vehicle.
 More interestingly, working with this system enables the acoustic engineers to change any parameters in real time with immediate reaction.

 Today, OEMs producing electric cars stand at a crossroads.
 Will they design completely new, futuristic-sounding acoustic signatures or will they keep the ICE-ish sound?
 Most likely, we will hear the answer soon.
 But it is obvious that Simcenter solutions for active sound design offer a comprehensive and flexible toolbox to achieve a chart-topping outcome.